 What You Need to Play Online Poker

 It’s also possible to play as low as $.01/$.02 when it comes to cash games, which makes $50 a massive bankroll where it would be very hard to go broke.
-There are plenty of ways to save your online poker bankroll last, too.
+There are plenty of ways to make your online poker bankroll last, too.
 One of the most important ways to get your online poker bankroll off to a good start is to get a healthy poker welcome bonus.
 More info here:

 How to Play Online Poker

-Depositing money on an online poker site usually requires a credit card, or some sort of prepaid card but there are some exceptions.
+Depositing money on an online poker site usually requires a credit card or some sort of prepaid card but there are some exceptions.
 Most sites accept major credit companies such as Visa or MasterCard or any of the most popular online eWallets including Neteller, Skrill and PayPal.
 For a full list of online poker deposit options available to you in your country, check our page here:

-What Types of Poker Games Can I Play?
+What Types of Poker Games Can I Play Online?

 Online Poker Tournaments